mp911de/logstash-gelf/README.md

 * [JBoss AS7/Wildfly (JBoss AS8) (mix of Java Util Logging with log4j MDC)](#jbossas7)
 * [Logback](#logback)

-See also http://logging.paluch.biz/ for further documentation.
+See also http://logging.paluch.biz/ or http://www.graylog2.org/resources/gelf/specification for further documentation.

 Including it in your project